GTAmodding/gta3script-specs/SPECIFICATION.md

 A *LVAR_FLOAT parameter* accepts an argument only if it is an identifier referencing a local variable of floating-point type.

-#### VAR_LVAR_INT
+#### INPUT_INT

-A *VAR_LVAR_INT parameter* accepts an argument only if it is an identifier referencing a variable of integer type.
+An *INPUT_INT parameter* accepts an argument only if it is an integer literal or an identifier either matching a string constant, global string constant or referencing a variable of integer type (in this order).

-#### VAR_LVAR_FLOAT
+#### INPUT_FLOAT

-A *VAR_LVAR_FLOAT parameter* accepts an argument only if it is a identifier referencing a variable of floating-point type.
+An *INPUT_FLOAT parameter* accepts an argument only if it is an floating-point literal or an identifier referencing a variable of floating-point type.

-#### ANY_INT
+#### OUTPUT_INT

-An *ANY_INT parameter* accepts an argument only if it is an integer literal or an identifier either matching a string constant, global string constant or referencing a variable of integer type (in this order).
+An *OUTPUT_INT parameter* accepts an argument only if it is an identifier referencing a variable of integer type.

-#### ANY_FLOAT
+#### OUTPUT_FLOAT

-An *ANY_FLOAT parameter* accepts an argument only if it is an floating-point literal or an identifier referencing a variable of floating-point type.
+An *OUTPUT_FLOAT parameter* accepts an argument only if it is a identifier referencing a variable of floating-point type.

 #### LABEL

 A *LABEL parameter* accepts an argument only if it is an identifier whose name is a label in the multi-file.

-#### TEXT_LABEL
+#### INPUT_TEXT_LABEL

-A *TEXT_LABEL parameter* accepts an argument only if it is an identifier.
+An *INPUT_TEXT_LABEL parameter* accepts an argument only if it is an identifier.
 If the identifier begins with a dollar character (`$`), its suffix must reference a variable of text label type and such a variable is the actual argument.
 Otherwise, the identifier is a text label.

 #### VAR_TEXT_LABEL